Key Takeaways

 Summary & Conclusion

-Running a business comes with challenges, and failure is often a result of poor financial management, lack of planning, and market misalignment.
-Recognizing early warning signs—such as declining sales, cash shortages, and operational inefficiencies—can help prevent collapse.
+Running a business comes with many challenges.
+Failure is often a result of poor financial management, lack of planning, and market misalignment.

-2. Analyze Your Business: Conduct a SWOT analysis, evaluate financial health, and assess market position.
+2. Analyse Your Business: Conduct a SWOT analysis, evaluate financial health, and assess market position.

 3. Develop a Recovery Plan: Set SMART goals, create a timeline, and allocate resources effectively.